shivaCode-2/linuxContainer/README.md

   4. **Run** `runlabview.sh` and capture test results
   5. **Report** pass/fail status back to the PR checks

-Feel free to tailor the workflow to your needs—add or remove jobs, adjust environment variables, or modify volume mounts.
-You can also use the provided YAML definitions as a springboard for your own CI/CD pipelines.
-This repository is meant as a reference implementation to help you quickly integrate LabVIEWCLI commands into your automated workflows.

 #### Integrating LabVIEWCLI Tests into Your CI Pipeline (Example)
 This section demonstrates how you can leverage this repository to integrate LabVIEWCLI-driven tests into your Continuous Integration (CI) pipeline.
 It provides a practical example of setting up and running LabVIEWCLI tests automatically as part of your development workflow.